 The scents of vanilla bean body spray and cherry blossom lotion waft through the door before I even enter the room.
 I hear them laughing, talking about children, and discussing essential oils as I pass through over threshold.
 It’s my first meeting with the mom group, and the familiar anxiety rises in my chest.
 I fear I won’t fit in.
 I wonder where I’ll sit and how I’ll embark on an adventure in awkward small talk.

 I scan the room as I wait in line to fill out my nametag.
-I’ll write box-like letters that look like they were penned by an eight-year-old boy, while the other women etch their letter with elegant calligraphy.
+I’ll write box-like letters that look like they were penned by an 8-year-old boy, while the other women etch their letter with elegant calligraphy.
 Why did I not take cursive class more seriously in third grade?

 Name written in all caps on my tag, I scan for an open seat at one of the round tables with pretty handmade centerpieces.
 I swear I’d fit in better at the men’s chili cookoff.
 For years, I wondered why God created me female, when so many of my interests and comforts fell into the male realm: sports, camping, fishing, hiking, jogging shoes, ballcaps, and T-shirts.

 I’m pushing my tomboy thoughts to the back of my mind when I remember.
 I remember the exact truth I try to embrace in every social situation: I’m not here to feel included; I’m here to love others well.

 While it’s tempting to walk into social situations with eyes scanning for the group that will make me feel included, the calling on my life is to constantly watch for opportunities to extend love and kindness to others.

 I scan the room and utter a quick prayer for guidance.
 I’m looking for a lonely woman who needs my love.
 I’m looking for someone to draw into the group.